 \subsection{Training Transformer Models for Language Tasks}

-Here we also show promising results on training two Transformer models~\cite{vaswani2017attention} for language tasks using the code from Fairseq~\cite{fairseq}.
-We remove the Layer Normalization layers in the baseline Transformer model, and insert our modifications in the linear transform layers in the Transformer model.
-The original transformer models require warmup iterations to warrant a successful training.
+We also find promising results when training two Transformer models~\cite{vaswani2017attention} for language tasks using the code from Fairseq .
+We remove the Layer Normalization layers in the baseline Transformer model and insert our modifications in the linear transform layers.
+The original transformer models require warmup iterations for successful training.
 After modification with ND++, we can start with a large learning rate and remove the warmup iterations.
 For the German to English translation task on the IWSLT14 dataset, the BLEU score of ND++ after 20k iterations is 35.9 vs 35.2 of the baseline.
 For the language model training on WikiText-103, the Perplexity is reduced from 31.48 of the baseline model to 29.54.
 For these experiments the max token size is 4096 per GPU and we train on 8 Nvidia A100 GPUs.
 The baseline models are trained with the inverse square root learning decay after 4k warmup iterations.
-After modifying with ND++, we notice using a simple cosine learning rate decay as in vision tasks significantly accelerates the convergence.
+After modifying with ND++, we notice using a simple cosine learning rate decay as in vision tasks significantly accelerates convergence.